apache/inlong-website/docs/deployment/bare_metal.md

 | 5   | inlong-dashboard | Nginx or Docker | [InLong Dashboard](modules/dashboard/quick_start.md)                    | |

 ## Create Data Stream
-After the InLong cluster deployed successfully, you can create a data stream refer to the [user manual](user_guide/dashboard_usage.md) to start using.
+After the InLong cluster deployed successfully, you can create a data stream refer to the [Dashboard Usage Guide](user_guide/dashboard_usage.md) to start using.